 - EOCR and the Department will meet to review the information and work to develop any necessary action plans.

 EOCR will follow-up with the department within 3-6 months of the original compliance review to assess progress made toward implementing recommendations and process changes.
-The follow-up may be limited to an examination of process changes or, at EOCR’s discretion, an in-depth compliance review of a hiring activity conducted during the intervening period.
-EOCR will perform an in-depth compliance review if it has received a complaint, if there has been significant hiring volume during the period, or if insufficient progress has been demonstrated in implementing process changes necessary to ensure compliance with University policies and procedures.
+The follow-up may be limited to an examination of process changes or, at EOCR’s discretion, an in-depth compliance review of an employment activity conducted during the intervening period.
+EOCR will perform an in-depth compliance review if it has received a complaint or contact, if there has been significant hiring volume during the period, or if insufficient progress has been demonstrated in implementing process changes necessary to ensure compliance with University policies and procedures.

 How does EOCR decide where to review?